neilpatelll/FantasyWebsite/README.md

 Write unit tests for the backend components to ensure their correctness.

 Frontend Development (React.js):
-Set up a new React project using Create React App or a similar tool.
+Set up a new React project using Create React App.
 Create reusable UI components for various parts of the application (e.g., header, footer, navigation).
 Design and implement the user registration and login components.
 Create components for managing teams, selecting players, and viewing leaderboards.